Michae1CC/reading-notes/Domain Driven Design/Part 2.md

 ##### Questions
 - How are services uses implemented (refers to a single class (or even a single function) or an entire application?).
 One example was having a service that controls a transfer between two bank accounts (a domain level service).
 Another example was send transfer confirmations via email, where external services are 'dressed up' using the facade design pattern to take inputs in terms of domain model.
 - "Fine grained domain objects can contribute to knowledge leaks from the domain into the application layer", what do they mean by that?
 - Would security be treated separately, to the domain model?
 What about something like a datamapper version or some sort encryption key that is associated with a business (perhaps used to sign responses)?
+Should it be considered its own layer?
+- If I have functionality that involves many Entities, who/how should that be handled?

 ### Modules

+- **Coupling** is the degree of interdependence between software modules; a measure of how closely connected two routines or modules; the strength of the relationships between modules.
+- Cohesion refers to the degree to which the elements inside a module belong together.
+In one sense, it is a measure of the strength of relationship between the methods and data of a class and some unifying purpose or concept served by that class.
+In another sense, it is a measure of the strength of relationship between the class's methods and data.
 - IMPORTANT: Everyone uses Modules, but few treat them as a full-fledged part of the model.
 Code gets broken down by all sorts of categories, from aspects of the technical architecture to dev work assignments.
 Even devs who refactor a lot, tend to content themselves with Modules conceived early in the project.
 It is a truism that there should be low coupling between modules and high cohesion within them.
 Explanations of the coupling between modules and cohesion within them.
 Explanations of coupling and cohesion tend to make them sound like technical metrics, to be judged mechanically based on the distributions of associations and interactions.
 Yet it isn't just code being divided into modules, but concepts.
 There is a limit to how many things a person can think about at once (hence low coupling).
 Incoherent fragments of ideas are even harder to understand than an undifferentiated soup of ideas (hence high cohesion). pg 79
 - Whenever two model elements are separated into different modules, the relationship between them becomes less direct than they were, which increases the overhead of understanding their place in the design.
 Low coupling between modules minimizes this cost and makes it possible to analyze the contents of one module with a minimum of reference to others that interact.
 - Well-chosen Modules bring together elements of a model with particularly rich conceptual relationships. pg 79